Isle of Arran: Prehistory

 Arran has a particular concentration of early Neolithic Clyde Cairns, a form of Gallery grave.
 The typical style of these is a rectangular or trapezoidal stone and earth mound that encloses a chamber lined with larger stone slabs.
 Pottery and bone fragments found inside them suggest they were used for interment and some have forecourts, which may have been an area for public display or ritual.
 There are two good examples in Monamore Glen west of the village of Lamlash, and similar structures called the Giants' Graves above Whiting Bay.
 There are numerous standing stones dating from prehistoric times, including six stone circles on Machrie Moor (Gaelic: Am Machaire).

-Pitchstone deposits on the island were used locally for making various items in the Mesolithic era.
+Pitchstone deposits on the island were used locally to make various items in the Mesolithic era.
 In the Neolithic and the Early Bronze Age pitchstone from the Isle of Arran or items made from it were transported around Britain.
 It is thought to be the source of most, it not all, pitchstone artefacts found in the United Kingdom.
 There are more than 100 document sources of the material on the island that prehistoric people could have collected/mined from.

 Several Bronze Age sites have been excavated, including Ossian's Mound near Clachaig and a cairn near Blackwaterfoot that produced a bronze dagger and a gold fillet.
 Torr a' Chaisteal Dun in the south west near Sliddery is the ruin of an Iron Age fortified structure dating from about AD 200.
 The original walls would have been 3 m or more thick and enclosed a circular area about 14 m in diameter.

-In 2019, a Lidar survey reveals 1,000 ancient sites in Arran including a cursus.
+In 2019, a Lidar survey revealed 1,000 ancient sites in Arran including a cursus near Drumadoon.
+Excavation began in 2023.
+This is believed to be the only complete example in Britain.